Email validation

 Gmail addresses

-If the domain part is a Gmail address, the local part needs to be at least two characters long and must follow the regular expression validation listed above.
+If the domain part is Gmail, the local part must be at least two characters long and follow the regular expression validation listed above.

 Microsoft domains